TurboTux/CEA-INPE/README.md

 - 2.15 - first REALLY public version (forget all the past!
 Version history is merely informative) (*The Three Stooges (Only, Omit and Insert tabs) still not working properly.
 Sorry.*)
 - 2.16 - I hope it doesn't exist anytime soon...
 - 2.4 - jumped minor versions because a new milestone achieved!
 New window plot the items selected in "Other -> Output" tab.
-And it has a new splash screen too!
+And it has a **new** splash screen too!
+- 2.4.5 - fixed another bug that caused splash screen freeze on top of main window.
+Almost lost the plot window code during bug hunting thanks to mess by Visual Studio.
+Lost 2 entire weeks trying to find and crush the bug and recover plot funcionality.
+Now, back to improvements!